Commodore Datasette: Turbo Tape

+Turbo Tape uses a different encoding of bits: the 0 is recorded as a single short pulse and the 1 is recorded as a single medium pulse, approximately doubling the bit-density.
+There is also no special byte header.
+A single 8-bit checksum replaces the per-byte parity.

+To allow regular computers to read a turbo-tape, such tapes are prefaced with a decoder program written in the standard encoding.
+Decoders are as small as 10 bytes.
+The decoder monitors the $DCOD location to make its own assessment of pulse length using the timers on the interface adapters.

-Once the bits can be decoded, they are fed into a shift register and are continuously compared to a special bit sequence.
+Once the turbo-bits can be decoded, they are fed into a shift register (the endianness depends on the loader used to write the tape) and are continuously compared to a special 8-bit sequence.
 This bit sequence can also be seen as a byte.
 A bit-sequence match means that the stream is byte-synchronized.
 The first byte to compare with is called the lead-in byte.
 If matched, it's compared to the sync byte as well.

 An example: Turbo Tape 64 has a lead-in byte $02 (binary 00000010), sync byte $09 (binary 00001001) and a following sync sequence of $08, $07, $06, $05, $04, $03, $02, $01.